andrey-git/home-assistant-custom-ui/README.md

 ### Context-aware names
 ![context_aware](https://cloud.githubusercontent.com/assets/5478779/26284053/45fbc000-3e3b-11e7-8d4a-56ef0d5e6c60.png)
 Show entities in groups with group-specific names.
 For example if you have a *Yard Light* and a *Yard Sensor* in a group named *Yard*, you could name the entities as *Light* and *Sensor* in the group only by using `friendly_names` attribute.
+This will also work in views (`view: yes` groups).
+In order to rename an entity in the default view, use `deafult_view` view name (even if you didn't define such a view).

 Example:
 ```yaml